 Like last year, other celebrities were in the stadium, though these folks (and their lines) were on the actual rink rather than being in the circle surrounding it (the opposite of last year).
 One of the vendors in the ring around the rink said that sales had been really good in this area, which surprised me because that area was a pain to get to for convention attendees.
 Though there is a sky bridge that connects the Dunk to the convention center, it was going ONE WAY, from the Dunk to the convention center.
 If you wanted to see a celeb or vendor in the Dunk, you had to go outside the convention center to walk to the Dunk.
 While I walked the main hall floor a whole bunch of times, I only ventured over to the Dunk twice over the whole weekend due to the one-way sky bridge.
 It makes more sense to me to lay that out the opposite way, and push traffic into the Dunk to make the convention center less busy, which is an issue for RICC every year.

 The “vendor” vs. “artist alley” organization made very little sense since a lot of the vendors in the Dunk seemed like they would fit really nicely into an Artists’ Alley section.
-Marg commented that she was disappointed there wasn’t more focus on the artists.
-Marg and I went to NYCC together and loved everything in ‘The Block,’ which includes a lot more grunge-y art work and where I spent most of my money on enamel pins.
+A friend commented that she was disappointed there wasn’t more focus on the artists.
+We had gone to NYCC together and loved everything in ‘The Block,’ which includes a lot more grunge-y art work and where I spent most of my money on enamel pins.
 We also noted that bigger cons like NYCC feature panels about diversity and RICC hasn’t caught onto that yet.
-At NYCC, Marg and I didn’t feel the need to attend many of the feminist/POC/queer panels since we’d seen them in the past, but we both agreed that it’s definitely something that should be present at every convention, RICC included.
+At NYCC, I didn’t feel the need to attend many of the feminist/POC/queer panels since we’d seen them in the past, but we both agreed that it’s definitely something that should be present at every convention, RICC included.

 All that being said, I don’t imagine RICC will go anywhere else anytime soon.
 The convention center is the largest in RI.
 Though it screws up traffic in the area for those three days, it’s good to see so much seating & eating available in the vicinity.
 Being next to the mall is great when you need a break and don’t want to spend $4 on a bottle of water in the convention center.
 This convention also seemed a lot less busy than last year’s RICC and I think it may have had to do with cancellations from some of the bigger name guests (like Billie Piper).
 I think it’s a good idea for RICC to feature only 1 or 2 bigger name guests, because it makes the traffic much less horrible and allows the con to focus its energy on spotlighting those special guests.
 I intend to attend RICC again in 2017 and I hope it continues to grow and change into the con that I believe it can be.